vuejs-br/docs-next/src/guide/typescript-support.md

     }
   },
   mounted() {
-    const result = this.count.split('') // => A propriedade 'slit' não existe no tipo 'number' }
+    const result = this.count.split('') // => A propriedade 'split' não existe no tipo 'number' }
 })
 ```